zzzprojects/docs/entityframework.net/pages/thirdpartylibraries/features/future.md

 ---
 PermaID: 1000016
-Title: Entity Framework Future - Learn who support this features
+Title: Entity Framework Future - Learn who supports this feature
 MetaDescription: Unlock the power of Entity Framework by learning which libraries support the Query Future feature.
-LastMod: 2023-02-21
+LastMod: 2025-06-19
 Tags: third-party-feature
 ---

-# Entity Framework Future: Discover who support this features
+# Entity Framework Future: Discover who supports this feature

 ## Introduction

-Future feature allows you to batches multiple LINQ queries to be executed in one SQL Command to perform only a single database round trip.
+Future feature allows you to batch multiple LINQ queries to be executed in one SQL Command to perform only a single database round trip.

 ## Why using Future with Entity Framework?